Satergo/stratum4ergo/README.md

 CLI configuration can be changed in [cli.properties](cli.properties).

-The address / wallet is specified in the configuration of your node.
+The wallet payout address is specified in the configuration of your node (ergo.node.miningPubKeyHex).

 ## Todo
-- Integrate into Satergo (will be very easy to do)
-- Write actual example
+- Write an actual example
-- Split CLI tool from main codebase
 - Disconnecting inactive peer
 - Maybe support multiple client connections, authorization, banning